 We’ve added a Twitter account to keep followers updated on topical water gardening issues, and we’ll also use it to highlight any new items that we add here.

-We promise not to overload you with tweets, so if you have a Twitter account and are interested in ponds, water gardens, ornamental fish and water features, please follow us.
+We promise not to overload you with tweets, so if you have a Twitter account and are interested in ponds, water gardens, ornamental fish and water features, please consider following us.

 Nymphaea ‘Purple Fantasy’